ArtifexSoftware/mupdf/platform/android/ReadMe.txt

 2) Download the android ndk, and unpack it.
-These instructions were written with NDK r6b (the latest version at the time of writing) in mind, but the build has now been tweaked to work with r8b.
+These instructions were written with NDK r6b (the latest version at the time of writing) in mind, but the build has now been tweaked to work with r10b.
 Other versions may give problems.

+It's important that you use the correct NDK for the target platform.
+If you're targeting a 32-bit platform (such as "ARM EABI v7a" or "Intel x86 Arm") then you MUST use the 32-bit target NDK.
+If you get UnsatisfiedLinkError when opening a document in MuPDF, then you've tried to use the 64-bit target NDK with a 32-bit target!

 On windows I unpacked it as:

-   C:\android-ndk-r8b
+   C:\android-ndk-r10b

 on Macos an older version unpacked as: